 — Thomas Lowry

-The site better showcases the breadth of Klim’s work in type design, but also the foundry’s gallery exhibitions and typeface identity work — the collaborations, publications, goods, colours, photography, animations and videos that have been employed to take type to wider audiences.
+After a year of near constant design and development the new site showcases the breadth of Klim’s work in type design, but also the foundry’s gallery exhibitions, collaborations, publications, goods, photography, animations and videos that have been created to take type to wider audiences.

 Speaking of specimens, after much hard work it has been humbling to see the response and feedback from the design community.

 “The Söhne type specimen from @klimtypefoundry is a delight.
 A masterclass in considered interaction design, usefulness, and inspiration.”

 The site’s writing sections have also been brought to the fore and extended.
 The blog aggregates and displays the word count for each category currently on the site.
 For example, there are 27,544 words about letters in the interview category and 25,386 words in the font information category.
 The in use section, which shows the extent of Klim typefaces ‘in the wild’, has an improved filter to allow design work to be reviewed by typeface, and by category, and retail font specimen pages also now display related in-use examples.